telerik/maui-docs/controls/autocomplete/styling.md

 # .NET MAUI AutoComplete Styling

-The Telerik .NET MAUI AutoComplete control provides the following Style properties for customizing its look:
+The Telerik UI for .NET MAUI AutoComplete control provides the following Style properties for customizing its look:

 * `TextColor`(`Color`)&mdash;Defines the text color of the control.
 * `PlaceholderColor`(`Color`)&mdash;Defines the color for the placeholder text.